Lochipi/careSync/README.md

 This means external systems can access specific client information safely.
 I kept the structure flexible so that adding auth, permissions, or rate limits in the future will be straightforward.

+Also, the pictures in the programs were used for demo but were updated later.
 ---